faiuwle/CK2GED/README.md

 Can also produce .csv files for dynasties, characters, and families.

-GEDCOM can be read by family tree software, or the free site familyecho.com.

 ----------------------------------------------------------------------
 Instructions:

 Place copies of the following files into the same directory:
   - ck2\_ged.py
   - The .ck2 file you wish to convert